HumanCellAtlas/metadata-schema/docs/committers.md

 Light acceptance is lightweight process which allows rapid iteration for new technologies where the requirements are not precisely defined and the processes are changing quickly.
 Downstream users of this data should be aware that the metadata is changing rapidly and understand any dependencies they create on specific structures will be broken in future.

 The process should take 3 working days.
-The assigned committer does not need to recruit an additional reviewer though should ensure that as many people as possible have seen the suggestion via slack messages or email.
+The assigned Committer does not need to recruit an additional Reviewer though should ensure that as many people as possible have seen the suggestion via Slack messages or GitHub notifications.

 | | Major version | Minor Version  | Patch version |
 |:-|:-|:-|:-|